natserract/invention-competition-project/README.md

   - Open `public/index.html` in your browser

 ## Bold line
- Big thanks to, friends, and family who have supported me 😉
+ Big thanks to friends, and family who have supported me 😉